Already purchased an On Demand training?

-1) Explore therapist implicit biases and gain knowledge on how to become a culturally humble clinician.
+1) Identify therapist implicit biases and demonstrate knowledge on how to become a culturally humble professional.

-2) Identify broad sociocultural (i.e., racial/ethnic, language, religion, gender, gender identity, sexual orientation, disability) factors that influence justice-involved individuals.
+2) Identify broad sociocultural (i.e., racial/ethnic, language, religion, gender/gender identity, sexual orientation, and disability) factors that influence individuals who have committed sexual offenses.

-3) Explore how cultural differences in attitudes and beliefs affect behavior.
+3) Describe how cultural differences affect attitudes and beliefs about sexually inappropriate behavior.

-4) Describe important diversity considerations in assessment and treatment.
+4) Describe important diversity considerations for assessment and treatment.

-5) Understand the utility of psychological and risk assessment methods with a diverse patient population.
+5) Explain the utility of psychological and risk assessment methods with a diverse patient population.

 6) Describe and discuss important cultural factors for treatment and management.

 7) Identify common micro-aggressions in correctional settings.